I was talking to a friend of mine the other day and he mentioned That he had recently burned some Lincoln Excalibur 7018 rods.

 Wanna know why?

-because 7018 welding rods are serious rods....used for code work on high rises and high pressure piping and other critical work.
+because 7018 welding rods are serious rods....used for code work on high rise buildings, bridges, high pressure piping and other critical work.

 You wont find 6013 rods on any nuclear power plant job site but you will find plenty of 7018.